alveusgg/extension/README.md

 4. Install dependencies for the project with `npm install`
 5. Start the development server with `npm start`

 There are two ways to run the extension.
-You can either add it to a channel on Twitch, or use the developer rig to test locally.
+You can either add it to a channel on Twitch, or access the web pages for the panel/overlay directly.
-Testing via Twitch itself is recommended here, as the developer rig runs a rather outdated version of Chromium and often isn't the best experience.

 ### Running via Twitch